Whitechapel: 18th and 19th centuries

 The population grew quickly with migrants from the English countryside and further afield.
 Many of these incomers were Irish or Jewish.
 Western Whitechapel, and neighbouring areas of Wapping, became known as Little Germany due to the large numbers of German people who came to the area; many of these people, and their descendants, worked in the sugar industry.
 The St George's German Lutheran Church on Alie Street is a legacy of that part of the community.

 Writing of the period 1883–1884, Yiddish theatre actor Jacob Adler wrote, "The further we penetrated into this Whitechapel, the more our hearts sank.
 Was this London?
 Never in Russia, never later in the worst slums of New York, were we to see such poverty as in the London of the 1880s."

 This endemic poverty drove many women to prostitution.
 In October 1888 the Metropolitan Police estimated that there were 1,200 prostitutes "of very low class" resident in Whitechapel and about 62 brothels.
 Reference is specifically made to them in Charles Booth's Life and Labour of the People in London, especially to dwellings called Blackwall Buildings belonging to Blackwall Railway.
-Such prostitutes were numbered amongst the 11 Whitechapel murders (1888–91), some of which were committed by the legendary serial killer known as "Jack the Ripper".
+Such prostitutes were numbered amongst the 11 Whitechapel murders (1888–1891), some of which were committed by the serial killer known as "Jack the Ripper".
 These attacks caused widespread terror in the district and throughout the country and drew the attention of social reformers to the squalor and vice of the area, even though these crimes remain unsolved today.

 London County Council, founded 1889, helped deliver investment in new housing and slum clearance; objectives which were a popular cause at the time.

 The "Elephant Man" Joseph Merrick (1862–1890) became well known in Whitechapel – he was exhibited in a shop on the Whitechapel Road before being helped by Frederick Treves (1853–1923) at the Royal London Hospital, opposite the actual shop.
 There is a museum in the hospital about his life.